ahmettaskin/type-2-fuzzy-logic-systems-matlab-toolbox/README.md

 Open MATLAB 2015a or a newer version.
 Then run "fuzzyt2.m" which locates at the root of project.

-# How to the examples
+# How to run examples in the repository

 The repositort includes 2 examples.
 First one is and edge detection of an image, the secon one is an control example by using an Interval Type-2 Fuzzy Logic controller.